adamslab-ub/AdePT-ML/README.md

-# Auto-differentiable embedding of Physics and Torch Machine Learning (AdePT-ML) Documentation:
+# Auto-differentiable embedding of Physics and Torch Machine Learning (AdePT-ML):

 This is a convienience library built on top of PyTorch to enable easy integration and training of hybrid models involving physics and deep learning modules.